wiremock/wiremock.org/src/content/docs/dotnet/settings.md

 Implementing your own version from this FileSystemHandler can be useful when running in Azure or Docker Containers.

+### ScenarioStateStore
+Store used to persist scenario state information.
+By default this is an in-memory implementation.

 ### CorsPolicyOptions
 Policies to use when using CORS.
 By default CORS is disabled.
 [Optional] This is a Enum Flag with these values: